-An assessment of obsolete and slow-moving inventories (except for agricultural machinery, trade-in machinery precision farming equipment) is based on their ageing as follows:
+Not all of the Group's inventory balances may be sold within 12 months.
+An assessment of obsolete and slowmoving inventories (except for agricultural machinery, precision farming equipment) is based on their ageing as follows:

 - less than 1 year 0% of carrying amount;

-- 1-2 years 20% of carrying amount;
+- 1-2 years 15% of carrying amount;

-- 2-3 years 50% of carrying amount;
+- 2-3 years 30% of carrying amount; 3-4 years 70% of carrying amount;

-- more than 3 years 100% of carrying amount.
+- more than 4 years 100% of carrying amount.

-An assessment of net realizable value for agricultural machinery, trade-in machinery and precision farming equipment is based on analysis of expected selling prices.
+An assessment of net realizable value for agricultural machinery and precision farming equipment is based on analysis of expected selling prices.